Florida Pedestrian Laws

 - Left-Hand Turns – Many accidents occur when drivers making left turns do not see pedestrians crossing the street.

-If you’re a pedestrian who was severely injured in a crash, you’re not alone; you actually live in the state where pedestrian accidents and deaths are most likely to occur.
-Florida consistently ranks as the riskiest for pedestrians.
-In Smart Growth America’s “Dangerous By Design” study, they analyzed 2010 – 2019 data from the Fatality Analysis Reporting System (FARS), a national database of all fatal traffic crashes, and found that the Miami-Fort Lauderdale-Pompano Beach area ranked 13th out of the top 20 most dangerous cities nationwide for pedestrians, with 1,675 pedestrian fatalities in that 10 year period.
+If you are a pedestrian who was severely injured in a crash, you are not alone; you live in the state where pedestrian accidents and deaths are most likely to occur.
+Florida consistently ranks as one of the riskiest states for pedestrians.
+In Smart Growth America’s “Dangerous By Design” study, analysts reviewed 2010–2019 data from the Fatality Analysis Reporting System (FARS), a national database of all fatal traffic crashes, and found that the Miami–Fort Lauderdale–Pompano Beach area ranked 13th out of the top 20 most dangerous cities nationwide for pedestrians, with 1,675 pedestrian fatalities in that ten-year period.

 Who is Liable for a Pedestrian Accident?